Board & Staff

 Past President, 2007

-Lawrence Dean is the Houston Regional Director of Metrostudy, a definitive authority on the residential construction real estate and housing market.
-Prior to this role, Lawrence led a team in Metrostudy’s consulting entity advising diverse clients, including builders, developers, and investors, on specific sites and potential development programs.
+Lawrence Dean is Senior Vice President, Homebuilder Lending with Veritex Community Bank.
+In this role he engages with mid-sized to large volume homebuilders and land developers assisting with large scale construction lines of credit and acquisition / development financing.
+Prior to this role, Lawrence spent nearly a decade as the Houston Regional Director of Zonda (formerly Metrostudy), a definitive authority on the residential construction real estate and housing market.
+Lawrence also led a team in Metrostudy’s consulting entity advising diverse clients, including builders, developers, and investors, on specific sites and potential development programs.

 Lawrence has also held management roles in land acquisition and development for some of the region’s largest builders including Ryland, KB Home, and D.R.
 Horton.
 In the real estate consulting arena, he was also Vice President of a local boutique consulting firm.
 Lawrence is a graduate of the University of Houston and Texas A&M University.